 Duolingo Chinese Review: Overview

-Duolingo Chinese promises to get you speaking fluently in Mandarin Chinese—tones included—while learning over 600 essential characters.
-It has a game-like set up which makes you want to keep learning to speak Chinese.
-You collect lingots that can be spent in the Duolingo store on items like extra lives for your game.
+The program has a game-like set up which makes you want to keep learning Chinese to unlock more levels and gain achievements/badges.
+You collect blue gems by completing each level that you can then spend in the Duolingo store on items like outfits and extra lives for your game.

 Duolingo Chinese: PROS